NPCA-TEAM/COVID-19/README.md

 Essa base de dados é parte do projeto de bolsa cientifica "Projeções de Dados Epidemiológicos no Estado do Pará por meio de Inteligência Computacional e Modelagem Matemática" , registrado pela Universidade Federal Rural da Amazônia, com bolsa da CNPq.

+The codes, models and data shared here are experimental used in the composition of a scientific article.
+We will not assume any responsibility for problems that occur when using the code to process your own data.

 # Equipe atual do [@NPCA-COVID-19](https://github.com/NPCA-TEAM/COVID-19)

 - [Dr. Gilberto Nerino](http://lattes.cnpq.br/8391942175575646 )